This interview was compiled by Kristen Willard, M.S.

 Thank you for sharing your experiences with the PRAXIS Nexus community.
 Let’s start with just a little bit of background on your organization.

-The Pittsburgh Regional Health Initiative (PRHI) is a regional health improvement collaborative serving western Pennsylvania (http://www.prhi.org/).
-Under the umbrella of the Jewish Healthcare Foundation, PRHI develops and manages programs, research, and training to improve the quality, efficiency and cost of patient care.
+The Pittsburgh Regional Health Initiative (PRHI) is a regional health improvement collaborative serving western Pennsylvania (https://www.prhi.org/).
+Under the umbrella of the Jewish Healthcare Foundation, PRHI develops and manages programs, research and training to improve the quality, efficiency and cost of patient care.

 We are familiar with the great work you do with individuals with COPD.
 Can you tell our readers a bit more about your efforts in this area?